rishiraj88/bugtracker/README.md

 - Create a new bug
 - List a bug by code (business-derived identifier)
 - List all bugs
-- Delete a bug by code
+- Delete a bug, selected by code
 - Delete all bugs

 ## Enviroment
 -----------
-Eclipse JEE 2022 / STS / VS Code or another modern IDE for Java Spring Boot projects JAVA SE 17
+- Eclipse JEE 2022 / STS / VS Code or another modern IDE for Java Spring Boot projects
+- JAVA SE 17
-JUnit 5.8.2
+- JUnit 5.8.2
-Spring 5.3.23
+- Spring Framework 5.3.23
-Spring 2.7.4
+- Spring Boot 2.7.4

 ## Running the Project Artifacts
 The bug tracker is a well runnable and testable Java implementation along with the instructions required for a reviewer.

-### Projects and Components
+### Component Services
 - bug-tracker: to manage bugs for a department or a firm
 - mongo: Mongo DB to store data while the bug-tracker project is running.
 The data can be made persistent with container volumes.
 - mongo-express: Web UI for Mongo DB.